Updated on: 11/13/2019

 An investigation into the exact circumstances and liabilities involved in this case could take months, and finding the driver of the other semi truck involved in the crash is likely one of the top priorities for the NTSB as of now.
 Officials are working to put a temporary span in place that would allow traffic to resume across the bridge as early as next week, but the full reconstruction of the bridge is a ways a way and will cost an estimated $15 million.

-The Davis Law Group has been hired to represent Dan and Sally Sligh, the two people who suffered significant injuries after their vehicle plunged into the Skagit River during the incident.
+The team of Washington personal injury lawyers at Davis Law Group have been hired to represent Dan and Sally Sligh, the two people who suffered significant injuries after their vehicle plunged into the Skagit River during the incident.
 If anyone has information leading to the driver of the other vehicle that was reportedly involved in this accident, please let us know or contact the Washington State Patrol.